devalbo/gamechain-specs/README.md

-# GameChain/GameChain Lobby
+# GameChain/GameChain Lobby Protocols
-Sometimes harder than winning a game itself is finding, rounding up, and synchronizing players.
+Sometimes it's easier to win a game than find, round up, and synchronize players.
 Doing it digitally in an open platform is even worse.
-Let's see if we can't make digital gaming better with a flow something like that.
+Let's see if we can't make digital multiplayer gaming better and more open with a permissionless, peer-to-peer blockchain-based protocol.

 ### Hypothesis
 A multiplayer game is a set of shared constraints on possible actions starting from an established set of conditions that a group of participants engages in.
 For video games, finding other parties who want to accept those constraints has traditionally been a developer-driven set of choices based on their software and servers.
 With Bitcoin Cash, there is a global, low-cost platform for sharing  transactions and messages that isn't bound to a particular server.
 Just as a variety of cryptocurrency wallets can find each other and transfer units of currency around the Internet, so can a multitude of game clients find other willing parties and transfer intents to play focusing on a shared protocol and not some matchmaking server somewhere.